-Explain the general principles regarding how to use Title I, Part A set-aside funds.

-Identify allowable and unallowable uses of Title I funds.

-Describe how the McKinney-Vento Act and Title I programs work together to assess and meet the needs of students in temporary housing.

-Determine the Title I, Part A set-aside amount that will align to the needs of students in temporary housing.
+- Explain the general principles regarding how to use Title I, Part A set-aside funds. - Identify allowable and unallowable uses of Title I funds. - Describe how the McKinney-Vento Act and Title I programs work together to assess and meet the needs of students in temporary housing. - Determine the Title I, Part A set-aside amount that will align to the needs of students in temporary housing.

-Today's Agenda
+Welcome!
+Who is in the Room?

+What is Title I?